testdouble/suture/README.md

 ```

 As you can see, the call to `MyMailer.send` is left at the original call site.
-It's effectively a void method being invoked for its side effect, and now it's
+`MyMailer.send` is effectively a void method being invoked for its side effect,
-much easier to verify return values.
+which would make it difficult to test.
+By creating `LegacyWorker#call`, we can
+now express the work more clearly in terms of repeatable inputs (`id`) and
+outputs (`thing.result`), which will help us verify that our refactor is working
+later.

 Since any changes to the code while it's untested are very dangerous, it's
 important to minimize changes made for the sake of creating a clear seam.